Triona Holden

-Triona Holden is an author, artist, journalist, former BBC presenter and correspondent.
+Triona Denise Palmer (née Holden; 20 May 1959 – 29 August 2026) was a British author, artist, journalist, and BBC presenter and correspondent.

+Life and career

-Holden began her career in 1976, aged 17, as a journalist at the Sheffield Star newspaper, eventually becoming their assistant crime reporter.
+Triona Denise Holden was born in Glasgow on 20 May 1959.
+She began her career in 1976, aged 17, as a journalist at the Sheffield Star newspaper, eventually becoming their assistant crime reporter.
 Her first major story was Peter Sutcliffe, the Yorkshire Ripper.